The sixteen year eight month career of D5115/24115 was spent allocated only to Scottish Region depots.

 Condition June: green livery with frame level stripe, full size water tank, shortened fuel tank, tablet catcher equipped, boiler room grille present, hand/footsteps present, cantrail water filler present, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece minature snowploughs fitted.

-Condition April: blue/yellow livery, gangway doors sheeted over, headlight fitted, shortened fuel water tank, full size water tank, boths tanks fitted with circular gauges, blanking plates fitted (five slats), hand/footholds plated over, cantrail water filler sheeted over, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece miniature snowploughs (yellow), 'Inverness' inscribed between number and builders plate.
+Condition April: blue/yellow livery, gangway doors sheeted over, headlight fitted, shortened fuel water tank, full size water tank, boths tanks fitted with circular gauges, blanking plates fitted (five slats), hand/footholds plated over, cantrail water filler sheeted over, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece miniature snowploughs (yellow), small BR double arrow emblem on bodyside, 'Inverness' inscribed between number and builders plate.

 On October 10th 5115 was derailed all wheels near the Carlisle Fuel & Inspection depot.
 The locomotive had been left at the fuelling point, shut down, with handbrakes applied to the No.2 end bogie at 22.00 hours.
 Within ten minute it had rolled away and derailed by the catch points.
 The Carlisle breakdown crane hauled by shunter 3169 was utilised to rerail 5115, the locomotive being back on the rails by 06.00 the next morning.